ect123/temp-map-projections/content/datum.md

 </details>
 <br>

-Below is a breakdown of the differences between datums currently in use.
+Below is a breakdown of the differences between the most common datums currently in use in this part of the world.

 ### North American Datum 1927